 The national debt clock tracks the U.S. debt, which was $22 trillion as of February 11, 2019.
 The clock sits at Anita's Way, between One Bryant Park (West 43rd Street) and 151 West 42nd Street on Sixth Avenue in New York City.
 You don't need to travel to see the debt clock.
 Visit the U.S. Treasury website, Debt to the Penny, to see the current and archived amount of national debt.

 Why the Debt Clock Is Important

 The U.S. national debt is the sum of all outstanding debt owed by the federal government.
-It is an accumulation of its budget deficits.
-Nearly two-thirds is public debt, which owes money to individuals, businesses, and foreign governments who bought Treasury bills, notes, and bonds.
+It's an accumulation of each year's budget deficits.
+Nearly two-thirds is public debt.
+That's held by individuals, businesses, and foreign governments that bought Treasury bills, notes, and bonds.
 The government owes the rest to itself, mainly to Social Security and other trust funds.

 The debt clock shows how much the U.S. government owes its citizens, other countries, and itself.
-Most of federal revenue comes from individual taxes.
-That means the government counts on you to pay the debt back one day.
+Most federal revenue comes from individual taxes.
+The government counts on you to pay the debt back one day.
 Corporations pass their tax costs through to you by raising prices.
 In other words, you, your children, and your grandchildren must pay 100 percent of the debt through higher taxes.
-That looming tax increase dampens expectations of future economic growth.
+The higher tax burden that the level of U.S. debt causes dampens expectations.
 It's a big threat to the quality of life for future generations.

 Installing the Debt Clock

-Real estate investor Seymour Durst created the debt clock in 1989 when the national debt was nearing $2.7 trillion and 50 percent of the gross domestic product.
+Real estate investor Seymour Durst created the debt clock in 1989.
+At that time, the national debt was nearing $2.7 trillion and 50 percent of the gross domestic product.
 It was initially installed on 42nd Street and Sixth Avenue.
-Durst is famously quoted as saying: “If it bothers people, then it's working.”
+Durst is famously quoted as saying, “If it bothers people, then it's working.”